 - There is an obvious wound to the neck, back, or head

-- Call the police and request emergency medical assistance
+- Call 911 and request emergency medical assistance

 - Keep the victim as still as possible

-- If the person is unresponsive, then perform CPR – but do not lift the head from the neck
+- If the person is unresponsive, perform cardiopulmonary resuscitation (CPR)—but do not lift the head from the neck

-- If the person is wearing a helmet, then do not remove it
+- If the person is wearing a helmet, do not remove it

 - Turn the person onto his or her side to prevent choking

-If you were injured by a negligent driver in Alabama, contact Morris Bart & Associates, LLC.
-A personal-injury attorney in Birmingham will help you fight for the maximum compensation.
-Call 800-537-8185 to schedule a free initial consultation.
+If you were injured by a negligent driver in Alabama, you may be entitled to compensation for your medical bills and other damages.
+A Birmingham personal injury attorney from Morris Bart & Associates, LLC can help you fight for maximum compensation.

 to find a Morris Bart office near you.